bzy-xyz/nuclearcraft-fission/README.md

 * 1: effective output
 * 2: effective reactor cell count (heat adjusted)

+`load_file` (path to a Hellrage-compatible JSON file):

+* will ignore the passed in reactor dimensions and load the target reactor as an initial state

+Will produce a Hellrage-compatible JSON as output to `out.json` upon finishing or Ctrl-C.

 ## Strategy

 * Uses a pseudo-simulated-annealing strategy.
-* At every step, generates up to 400 "nearby" reactors by changing between 1 and 5 cells at a time, and chooses probabilistically weighted by a power of the objective function value (power dependent on step count).
-    * This step is parallelized with OpenMP support.
+* At every step, does the following:
+  * Generates the set of "sensible" reactor differences.
+That is, for each cell, figures out which coolers could be active there and whether a moderator makes sense.
+  * Draws with replacement 1 - 2 of these, applies them to the current reactor, and then scores the results.
+Does this 100 times.
+  * Also generates 50 reactors with new reactor / moderator / air cells at 1 - 4 random places and scores those as well.
   * Before iteration 500, imposes XYZ symmetry on the reactor to "kickstart" the search process.
-* Does its best not to revisit reactor patterns seen in the past (but doesn't know about rotations or reflections).
+  * Picks a random reactor among the accumulated set, weighted by score.
+If it's the best one seen so far, set it aside.
+Nevertheless, keep evolving from the new reactor.
+* With a 1/250 chance per step, resets to the best reactor.
+* Does the above N/2 times in parallel (where N is the number of logical cores you have).
 * Runs for 20k steps.

 ## Output